adrianmaciuc/allure-reporter-with-playwright/README.md

-Welcome to the Playwright Tests Framework Example!
+Welcome to the Playwright Test Framework example using Allure Reporter and history backup at AWS S3 Buckets

 This project, created by (Adrian Maciuc)[https://martioli.com/] - showcases a Playwright-based testing framework that showcases the use of paralellism with sharding feature.